 - Arts & Humanities

 - Drama & Creative Arts & Photography

 - Gym/ Adventure Sports Activities

 - Civic Engagement Projects

-Girls Incorporated is a licensed child care program which accepts child care vouchers and offers our private pay clients a scholarship fee structure based on family size and income.
-Scholarship rates starting as low as $95.00 per week are available.
 Space is limited!!!
 (Available slots are filled on a first come first serve basis.
-To insure your child’s summer, choose the weeks you would like her to attend: pay the first week’s fee in full and a non-refundable deposit of 50% of your weekly fee for each additional week you wish to reserve.
-To maintain your child’s place in the program, all fees must be settled with the business office the week preceding the week of enrollment.
+To ensure your child’s summer, choose the weeks you would like her to attend: pay the first week’s fee in full and a non-refundable deposit of 50% of your weekly fee for each additional week you wish to reserve.
+To maintain your child’s place in the program, all fees must be paid with the business office the week preceding the week of enrollment.
 Late payment may jeopardize your child’s enrollment; full payment is expected for all weeks reserved).

 Already a member: registration is a snap!
 Fill out Girls Inc Summer Brochure; call the Business Office to confirm your weekly rate (subject to verification); then mail or drop off the completed summer registration form with the required deposit for each week.

 Not a member?
 Joining is easy!
-Complete the membership package and submit it to the Business Office along with the $15.00 annual membership fee at the time of registration!
+Complete the membership application and summer brochure and submit it to the Business Office along with the $15.00 annual membership fee at the time of registration!
 Membership forms are available online or by calling Girls Inc.

 Want to download and print our summer brochure?
 Click here!

 The Counselor-In-Training (C.I.T.) program is an educational and job skill summer program for teen girls that are 15 to 18 years old.